 Learn when and how to use these words with these examples!

-Feeling or showing happiness, contentment, or optimism.
+Feeling or showing happiness, optimism, or good spirits.

-Feeling or expressing joy, contentment, or satisfaction.
+Feeling or showing pleasure, contentment, or satisfaction.

 Key Differences: cheerful vs happy